governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 Please call out more perspectives that need to be added.

-So the best reading flow here is:

-1. get the framing for what the business model is trying to hold together
-2. look at the diagram near the top
-3. then read the section-by-section interpretation underneath

 ## Intro

-The business model matters because it is the main domain where organisational intent, structure, capability, activity, resources, requirements, policy, risk, performance, and evidence all need to relate inside one coherent semantic system.
+The business model is where much of the organisation's meaningful structure becomes explicit.
+It is where identity, purpose, direction, capability, accountability, resources, obligations, risks, measures, and execution all need to relate.

-That is why this page needs to be read in sections rather than as one flat list of business nouns.
-The diagram is dense, but it becomes much more useful once the reader sees it early and then works through the explanation cluster by cluster.
+That is why this page matters.
+The business domain is not just one layer among many.
+It is the main organisational meaning layer that connects strategy to work, governance to action, and performance to evidence.

 ## Diagram